 The Fairbanks Youth Symphony

-Rehearsals are held on Saturday mornings from 9:30 am to noon with a snack break midway through the rehearsal.
-(The conductor asks that all players arrive 10 to 15 minutes early so that rehearsal can start on time.)
+The conductor asks that all players arrive 15 minutes early to help set up so that rehearsal can start on time.
 Rehearsals take place at Davis Concert Hall at the University of Alaska Fairbanks.

 The Fairbanks Youth Concert Orchestra